First-time cruisers need useful and practical advice

 Recommended reading: 11 Cruise Boarding Tips You Need to Know

 Although cruise ships have stabilizers that minimize ship movement, there are times when you may feel some motion and some people are affected by this.
-It’s a good idea to be prepared, just in case.
+It’s a good idea to be prepared for seasickness, just in case.

 These are some items I recommend bringing with you, especially if you’re cruising for the first time.